In This Case Study You Will Learn

 - The St. Louis Advanced Traffic Management System (ATMS) helps first responders and affected motorists deal with greatly varying incident situations.

-- An Arterial Management Interface (AMI), was developed to give
+- An Arterial Management Interface (AMI), was developed to give to quickly determine what appropriate signal changes to implement regardless of their working knowledge of the arterial system.

 - The new interfaced reduced signal change response time from 30 minutes to 5 minutes.